BeerMetalPC/BeerMetalPC.com-Jekyll---DEPRECATED-/about.md

 Hey there, I'm Frank (he/him/they).

 At the desk: I'm a Business Information Security Officer, or "BISO", serving as a bridge between our security and operations organizations.
-My experience has largely been on the GRC side of cybersecurity, with dalliances in M&A and threat modeling.
-I've found I'm not great at the actual hands on keyboard engineering and hacking sides of security, but I grok and communicate the technical, business, risk facets such that I fit well in "bridge" roles between organizations.
+My experience has largely been on the GRC side of cybersecurity, with detours through M&A and threat modeling.
+I've found over the years that I'm not great at programming, and consequently not at red teaming, but I grok and communicate the technical, business, risk facets such that I fit well in "bridge" roles between organizations.

 Away from the desk:
-- I'm trying to foster the hacker mindset in one tiny human.
+- I'm trying to foster the hacker mindset in two tiny humans.
 - I'm a mediocre runner, 5k being my preferred distance, and help maintain a running Meetup group in Chicago.
 - I enjoy games; video, tabletop, the study of game theory.
-I ran a large Destiny 2 community for several years and have written about that [here](/blog/2022-06-04-Ferrous-Core-Pt1).
+I ran a large Destiny 2 community for several years, I've written about that [here](/blog/2022-06-04-Ferrous-Core-Pt1).
-- I love a good beer or whiskey and will gladly take recommendations.
+- I really like a good beer or whiskey and will gladly take recommendations.
 - I was diagnosed with ADHD as an adult, and am now figuring out what/if/how that impacts other parts of my life.
 - I'm a fan of the Pittsburgh Steelers, Arsenal, and Borussia Dortmund; I can sometimes be found amidst the [Chicago Gooners](https://www.chicagogooners.com/).